pltxtra/gnuVG/README.md

 // pass VG_INVALID_HANDLE to reset to on-screen rendering VG_API_CALL void VG_API_ENTRY gnuvgRenderToImage(VGImage image) VG_API_EXIT;

+// Get the handle of the VGimage we are rendering to, or VG_INVALID_HANDLE
+// in case we are doing on-screen rendering VG_API_CALL VGImage VG_API_ENTRY gnuvgGetRenderTarget(void) VG_API_EXIT;

 // Load a font using libfreetype (currently hardcoded for Android...)
 VGFont gnuvgLoadFont(const char* family, gnuVGFontStyle fontStyle);